Skip to content

 GoPro Mask Options

 If you like having a GoPro attached to your mask the Hammerhead GoPro mask is the best on the market.
-It is a low volume mask, with tempered glass lenses available in both clear lens or reflective lens options.
+It is a low volume mask, with tempered glass lenses available in both clear or reflective lens options.
 It also have a great built in attachment point for a GoPro and GoPro housing.

 Previous article Changing Rigging and Tackle in Spearfishing